 C Section Procedure: What to Expect in Hospital

-After having a C section, you’re likely to remain in hospital for an average of three to four days.
+After having a C section, you’re likely to remain in a hospital, such as Guys & St Thomas, for an average of three to four days.
 When you’re there, you’ll be monitored accordingly, and will be encouraged to:

 - Take painkillers to relieve any discomfort;